-The following directors, who held office at the end of the financial year, had, according to the register of directors' shareholdings, required to be kept under Section 164 of the Singapore Companies Act, Chapter 50, an interest in shares and share options of the Company and related corporations (other than wholly-owned subsidiaries) as stated below:
+The following director, who held office at the end of the financial year, had, according to the register of directors' shareholdings, required to be kept under Section 164 of the Singapore Companies Act 1967, an interest in shares and share options of the Company and related corporations (other than wholly-owned subsidiaries) as stated below:

-Direct i nterest Deemed linterest At the beginning of financial year or date of At the end of At the beginning of financial year or date of At the end of Name of director appointment financial year appointment financial year Enterprise Option Scheme ("EOS") of RM1.00 each of the related corporation (IHH Healthcare Berhad) Loh Min Jiann 113,000 113,000

-There was no change in any of the above-mentioned interests in the Company between the end of the financial year and date.
+wholly-owned subsidiaries) as stated b elow: Direct i interest Deemed interest Name of director At the beginning of financial year or date of appointment At the end of financial year At the beginning of financial year or date of appointment Enterprise Option Scheme ("EOS") of RM1.00 each of the related corporation (IHH Healthcare Berhad) Loh Min Jiann 113,000 113,000 There was no change in any of the abothe financial year and date. ove-mentioned interests in the Company betwe een the end of Except as disclosed in this statement, r interests in shares, share options, warra • vear.